dbj-systems/dbj--nanolib/README.md

 ## What's inside

-I see no point of generating documentation form code, if code is available.
+I see no point of generating documentation from code, if code is available.
 I tend to write a lot of comments,if there is a need.

 Please just dive in and enjoy.
 At last this is made for you, not for someone needing a book to understand how to use the modern C++ library.